lee-wan123/BENBV2/dataset_generation/README.md

 ## Public Dataset

-There are some public datasets under ``../dataset``, which is necessary for the project.
+There are some public datasets under ``../public_dataset``, which is necessary for the project.

 ## Usage

-We used the Pybullet to simulate the robotic scanning process where also includes the traditional NBV-selection methods such as Random boundary, random sphere, random uniform sphere, PC-NBV and SEE.
+We used the `Pybullet` to simulate the robotic scanning process where also includes the traditional NBV-selection methods such as Random boundary, random sphere, random uniform sphere, PC-NBV and SEE.

 To run the code, you can use the following command: